Sports Business, B.S.

 Continuation Standards

-Sports business students must maintain a 2.00 cumulative grade point average (GPA) in all courses used to fulfill the major.
+Sports business students must maintain a 2.00 cumulative grade point average (GPA) in all courses used to fulfill the major-specific course requirements.

 Students will be automatically placed on university probation if any of the following occur: